 Next the tour moves on to the Beaver Creek settlement across the creek, with a tour of two properties.
 The first is Doub’s Mill, a private home and garden, and then on to Cool Hollow Flower Farm, also a private property open today as a special event.

 Cool Hollow Flower Farm is just up stream from the mill, built by Henry Newcomer for his son Joel.
 The house, barn and smoke house are all stone structures and were built in the late 1700s.
-Six years ago the owners, having finished a whole house renovation, began to operate a flower farm on their property.
-This property is not normally open to the public, so enjoy the walk through the 1790s stone farmhouse, the workshop and a large picket fenced garden.
+Six years ago the owners, having finished a ten year whole house renovation, opened a flower farm on their property.
+This property is open only by appointment, so enjoy the walk through the 1790s stone farmhouse, the workshop and a large picket fenced garden.
 Three high tunnels grow flowers throughout the year and a large dahlia growing area is near the barn.
 Behind the house is a view down to Beaver Creek.
 The children who lived in this home in the early 1900s attended school in the Beaver Creek schoolhouse by crossing the river and walking up the hill to school.

 From here the tour takes you into Hagerstown to the gem at the center of Hagerstown: the Washington County Museum of Fine Arts set in City Park at 401 Museum Drive, Hagerstown, MD The museum houses American works by artists such as Thomas Moran, Childe Hassam, Frederic Church, Thomas Cole and Albert Bierstadt as well as a collection of Old Masters and Modern Art.
 The core of the museum’s collection is that of William H. Singer, Jr., an American artist who painted largely in Europe.
 He and his wife built and donated the museum and much of their collection of artwork to the county in 1931.
 Restrooms are available here.